School of Medicine

 Bio Dr. Pershing is on the ophthalmology faculty at Stanford University School of Medicine and serves as Chief of Ophthalmology for the VA Palo Alto Health Care System, with an academic career blending clinical practice, teaching, research, and administration.

-Her research interests focus on improved utilization of evidence-based medicine to determine cost-effectiveness and relative outcomes of ophthalmic treatments.
-Through this, she aims to provide additional information to policymakers and clinicians in order to optimize treatment choices.
+Her research interests focus on improved utilization of big data, biomedical informatics techniques, and evidence-based medicine to study outcomes, health care utilization, disease progression, and cost-effectiveness of ophthalmic treatment.
+Through these, she aims to provide additional information to policymakers and clinicians in order to optimize treatment and policy decisions.
 She is also interested in health care innovation ? technology as well as quality and delivery systems.
 Dr. Pershing is active in big data initiatives and analysis, including collaborative projects at Stanford and serving on the American Academy of Ophthalmology (AAO) IRIS registry working group and as the AAO representative to the International Consortium for Health Outcomes Measurement (ICHOM).

 She graduated from university summa cum laude in 2002, and with high honors from medical school in 2006.
 During medical school, she was elected to the Alpha Omega Alpha national medical honor society, served as chapter president in her final year, and was honored with the President?s Clinical Science Award, Merck Award for Academic Excellence, and American Medical Women?s Association Commendation.
 She subsequently completed ophthalmology residency at Stanford University, followed by an AHRQ fellowship in Health Care Research and Health Policy through the Center for Health Policy/Primary Care and Outcomes Research.
-She presently sees patients at the Byers Eye Institute at Stanford and oversees eye care services at the Palo Alto VA Medical Center.
+She presently oversees eye care services at the Palo Alto VA Medical Center.